Praise be to Allah.

 Pride is an attribute that is not befitting for anyone except Allaah.
 Whoever seeks to compete with Allaah in that, Allaah will destroy him, wreak vengeance on him and make things difficult for him.

-It was narrated that Abu Sa’eed al-Khudri and Abu Hurayrah said: The Messenger of Allaah (S) said: “Might is His garment and pride is His cloak; whoever seeks to compete with Me concerning them, I will punish him.”
+It was narrated that Abu Sa’eed al-Khudri and Abu Hurayrah said: The Messenger of Allaah (peace and blesisngs be upon him) said: “Allah, the Exalted, said: 'Might is His garment and pride is His cloak; whoever seeks to compete with Me concerning them, I will punish him.'”

 Narrated by Muslim, 2620.